Children and Families

 Our multi-sensory performance experiences engage students through:

-Audience participation incorporated throughout each program, with teaching packings provided in advance to allow all students the chance to learn the song choruses so that they may join in with confidence on the day of the show!
+Audience participation incorporated throughout each program, with teaching packets provided in advance to allow all students the chance to learn the song choruses so that they may join in with confidence on the day of the show!

 Visual aides and supplemental materials to help reinforce key concepts and provide context for both preparation and further discussion.